syncfusion-content/windowsforms-docs/WindowsForms/syntaxeditor/Localization.md

 ---
 layout: post
-title: Localize the customizable text in EditControl
+title: Localize the static text in EditControl
 description: This section explains about the localization support in EditControl
 platform: WindowsForms
 control: SyntaxEditor